abogushcoder/reVision/README.md

 ## Overview

-**gateHack** is a Kindle-like EPUB reader built with React Native and Expo that enhances the reading experience through AI-powered features.
+**reVision** is a Kindle-like EPUB reader built with React Native and Expo that enhances the reading experience through AI-powered features.
 Originally designed for sci-fi and fantasy novels, it transforms traditional text-based reading into an immersive visual experience with AI-generated summaries and retro 16-bit pixel art aesthetics.

 ### Key Features